wavefrontHQ/wavefront-sdk-java/README.md

     Replace `$releaseVersion` with the latest version available on [maven].

   * **Gradle** <br/>
-    If you are using Gradle, add the following to dependencies:
+    If you are using Gradle, add the following dependency:
     ```
     compile group: 'com.wavefront', name: 'wavefront-sdk-java', version: '$releaseVersion'
     ```